 “To conclude, the most disappointing things related to SITL were the transport strikes by Air France and SNCF, the French national rail service, on the 3rd and 4th days of the conference.
 Attendance was significantly reduced simply because many visitors were therefore unable to reach the expo, continues Ms. Iwanowa-Kolakowska.

 Foreign shippers see high potential in French markets

-With a presence in 18 countries and active participation in international transport trade events, AsstrA systematically promotes sustainable development principles and social responsibility both within the company and with external partners.
+With a presence in COUNTRIES and active participation in international transport trade events, AsstrA systematically promotes sustainable development principles and social responsibility both within the company and with external Partners.
 AsstrA is a dynamic, modern, and forward-looking company.
 One of the keys to business growth is sustainable expansion into potential markets.
 France has been one of AsstrA’s top priorities for several years.

 Dmitry Lagun, President of AsstrA Group, notes that in the region of France there are only a few transport market leaders, and it was possible to see them under one roof at SITL.
 “Our business meetings with other players were both productive and informative, as we learned more about current trends in logistics operations.
 I was happy to meet with representatives from TransContainer and other Partners, and I am looking forward to our mutual success in the near future,” shares Mr. Lagun.